Germany's Hugo Boss expects 2021 revenue growth of 30-35%

-FRANKFURT, July 13 (Reuters) - German fashion house Hugo Boss (BOSSn.DE) said on Tuesday it expects its revenue to grow by 30% to 35% this year as customers return to shops with the lifting of COVID-19 lockdowns.
+FRANKFURT (Reuters) - German fashion house Hugo Boss said on Tuesday it expects its revenue to grow by 30% to 35% this year as customers return to shops with the lifting of COVID-19 lockdowns.

 Severely impacted by the pandemic, Hugo Boss has focused on expanding its ecommerce business as well as shifting toward casual clothing as customers switched suits and ties for tracksuits when forced to work from home.